Ors1mer/QuadcastRGB/README.md

 group and it's done.

 ## Problem 4: launching the program a second time does nothing
-The problem probably is that the previous instance is still running.
+Probably, the previous instance is still running.
 Kill it with *kill* or *killall*.

 ## How to end the program